 - Cool off often:

-- take a cool shower or bath as often as necessary.
-Take a dip in a swimming pool, if possible;
+- take a cool shower, a bath or take a dip in a swimming pool, if possible;

-- cool your skin with a wet towel several times a day.
-For example, place a cool wet towel on your face, arms and neck, and spray cold water over your face;
+- Place a cool wet towel on your face, arms and neck, and spray cold water over your face several times a day;

 - Protect yourself from heat: